Perfectionism is silly.

 The world is big.

-There’re enough people who’ll appreciate what you do and what you have to offer.
+There are enough people who will appreciate what you do and what you have to offer.

 Even if you don’t feel good enough now, producing good-enough-for-now work is far better than hiding behind perfectionism and letting potential criticism stop you from doing what you love doing.